karenpayneoregon/learning-topics/VisualStudio.md

 ![Figure4](instructionsAssets/figure4.png)

 - Give the project a meaningful name, e.g., `Lesson1`.
-Avoid spaces and special characters in the project name followed by on the next page I recommend checking `Do not use top-level namespaces`.
+Avoid spaces and special characters in the project name followed by on the next page I recommend :bulb: checking `Do not use top-level namespaces`.
 - `Framework` accept the default selection.
 - Click the **Create** button.